OllieJones/fast-woo-order-lookup/readme.txt

 == Description ==

 WooCommerce's Order and Subscription pages allow store owners to search for orders and subscriptions by customer name, email, and other attributes.
 By default, it does a general substring search.
-For example, if you put OllieJones into the search box, it will search with `LIKE '%WordPress%'` using the leading wildcard `%`.
+For example, if you put OllieJones into the search box, it will search with `LIKE '%OllieJones%'` using the leading wildcard `%`.
 That's astonishingly slow on sites with many orders.

 Upon activation this plugin creates a special-purpose index table, a table of trigrams, to speed up that search.
 Then it uses those trigrams to search for orders.